 SHA ROEHM, PRACTITIONER

-Sha’ is a Certified 300 Hour Meditation Guide and Growth Coach.
-She implements a mixture of meditative modalities, such as Mindfulness, Gentle Movement, Dzogchen and Vipassana to create safe spaces for her clients.
+Sha’ is a Certified 300 Hour Meditation Guide who implements a mixture of meditative modalities and integrates Somatic Experiencing® techniques to create brave spaces for her clients.
 It is her belief that we must be patient and trust in our own creative and spiritual rhythms while developing inner resources.
 Sha’ specializes in creating reflective content derived from scientifically researched data about meditation and its benefits.
 She offers one-on-one guidance, meditation leadership workshops, curriculum development for corporations and facilitates retreats.
 Additionally, Sha’ has successfully launched a children’s mindfulness program at yoga studios and her home studio in Dallas, TX.
-Her impact on the corporate level, workshops, retreats and classes for adults and children has lead many to their personal voice and power.
+Her impact on the corporate level, workshops, retreats and classes for adults and children continues to lead many to their personal voice and power.

-Born in Orlando, Florida, Sha’s love of culture and travel began as a child while growing up with parents in the U.S. Military.
+Born in Orlando, Florida, Sha’s love of culture and travel began as a child while growing up with parents in the U.S. Air Force.
 She has lived in numerous countries and now resides in Dallas, TX with her husband and daughter.

 Receiving her B.S. degree from Texas State University in Geography: Resource and Environmental studies, Sha’ began a career in the cartographic industry.
 A passion for real estate prompted Sha’ to head a successful brokerage business.
 With the pressures of maintaining a fast-paced career and family life, Sha’s informal meditation practice became essential to her wellbeing.
 Which led to meditation teacher training and now her passion profession.
 Currently enrolled in the 3-year Somatic Experience Training for Professionals program at SETI and studying with her mentor at the Jeff Masters Institute.
 Sha’s intention is to compassionately share knowledge and serve all through the meditative lens.